Himalayan fossil hoax: Reactions

 Writing in Nature, Gupta made a defensive response in September 1989.
 He stated that most of his explorations were done with other researchers, and that he was not alone in visiting the allegedly dubious sites.
 Referring to the Devonian fish which he had described with Janvier in 1981, he asserted that he had never met Chang or visited her institute, so that receiving the specimen as a gift was an implausibility.
 However, he misinterpreted Lewin's report, which simply said that Chang had explained the availability of the fossils in China and North Vietnam.
 He made a scathing remark:

 John Talent has made sweeping pronouncements on Himalayan geology.
 Yet he is not an authority on the subject.
 I can only conclude that his attack on me was made for two reasons – to draw attention to himself and to deflect criticism of his own failure to contribute to Himalayan geology.

-A. K. Prasad, then director of Gupta's department at Panjab University, backed up Gupta, saying that Talent's accusation was "a conspiracy to denigrate a top Indian scientist".
-On the other hand, Ahluwalia affirmed that the fossils were recycled and assigned made-up localities, commenting that "most of the doubts expressed by Talent are well-founded" and that it was a "great embarrassment" that made him want to retract the published reports which he and Budurov co-authored.
-Expressing his dismay on revealing Gupta's manipulation of data and fabricated specimens in a report he co-authored about the discovery of a conodont, Neogondollela regale, Bassi considered withdrawal of the paper.
+A. K. Prasad, then director of Gupta's department at Panjab University, dismissed Talent's accusation as "a conspiracy to denigrate a top Indian scientist".
+Ahluwalia affirmed that the fossils were recycled and assigned made-up localities, commenting that "most of the doubts expressed by Talent are well-founded" and that it was a "great embarrassment" that made him want to retract the published reports which he and Budurov co-authored.
+Dismayed by Gupta's manipulation of data and fabrication of specimens in a report he co-authored about the discovery of a conodont, Neogondollela regale, Bassi considered withdrawing the paper.
 The editor of Nature found Gupta's commentary unimpressive, noting that "close readings of the accusations and responses leaves the impression that Gupta's defence is flimsy."